frak0d/CryptoChat/README.md

 # CryptoChat
-Text encryption/decryption with AES-256 and Base64.
+Text encryption/decryption with AES-256 and Base64 using [Mine](amrayn/mine)